blocksworkz/dao/Why BlockWorkz became a DAO.md

 ### What happens with the existing hosting and domains?
-The original team will continue to manage/host the products for a transitional period of 6 weeks* after which the hosting will be ownership of the domains will be transferred to the community.
+The original team will continue to manage/host the products for a transitional period of 6 weeks* after which the hosting and ownership of the domains will be transferred to the community.

 The authors will create proposals where deemed appropriate for decisions by the community and also be responsible for the transition of specific transfers such as domain ownership, DNS and hosting details.